Bessemer process: Industrial revolution

 One of the investors they attracted was Andrew Carnegie, who saw great promise in the new steel technology after a visit to Bessemer in 1872, and saw it as a useful adjunct to his existing businesses, the Keystone Bridge Company and the Union Iron Works.
 Holley built the new steel mill for Carnegie, and continued to improve and refine the process.
 The new mill, known as the Edgar Thomson Steel Works, opened in 1875, and started the growth of the United States as a major world steel producer.
 Using the Bessemer process, Carnegie Steel was able to reduce the costs of steel railroad rails from $100 per ton to $50 per ton between 1873 and 1875.
 The price of steel continued to fall until Carnegie was selling rails for $18 per ton by the 1890s.
 Prior to the opening of Carnegie's Thomson Works, steel output in the United States totaled around 157,000 tons per year.
 By 1910, American companies were producing 26 million tons of steel annually.

 William Walker Scranton, manager and owner of the Lackawanna Iron & Coal Company in Scranton, Pennsylvania, had also investigated the process in Europe.
 He built a mill in 1876 using the Bessemer process for steel rails and quadrupled his production.

 Bessemer steel was used in the United States primarily for railroad rails.
 During the construction of the Brooklyn Bridge, a major dispute arose over whether crucible steel should be used instead of the cheaper Bessemer steel.
-In 1877, Abram Hewitt wrote a letter urging against the use of Bessemer steel in the construction of the Brooklyn Bridge.
+In 1877, Abram Hewitt wrote a letter urging against the use of Bessemer steel.
 Bids had been submitted for both crucible steel and Bessemer steel; John A. Roebling's Sons submitted the lowest bid for Bessemer steel, but at Hewitt's direction, the contract was awarded to J. Lloyd Haigh Co.